 Co-op Funeral Plans Reviewed independently.
 What do we think?

 For the sake of clarity, the Coop is not a single organisation, and these comments apply to the nationally advertised brand Co-op Funeral Care.
 We do believe the Coop when they say that the intention is to provide the funeral and not to take the easy and more profitable way out of returning the original investment to the estate.

 Make no mistake, the Coop Plan is now a decent plan, but the Terms and Conditions are a little confused, and the marketing hype of “Fully Guaranteed Funeral Plans” is a trifle misleading.
 There are a few other minor niggles which won’t affect most people for whom it is a good plan: at the end of the day, much better to talk to us on 0800 0588 240 before making a decision.

-Our Review of Coop Funeral Plans.
+Our Review of Co-op Funeral Plans.

-The Coop Simple Funeral Plan. £2,945 (prices as at June 2018.)
+The Coop Simple Funeral Plan. £2,995 (prices as at June 2018.)*

-The Coop Bronze prepaid Funeral Plan. £3,255.
+The Coop Bronze prepaid Funeral Plan. £3,395.*

-The Coop Silver Funeral Plan. £3,650.
+The Coop Silver Funeral Plan. £3,750.*

-This adds viewing the deceased at any time by arrangement, a posher coffin and a limousine for the family.
+This adds viewing the deceased at any time by arrangement, a yet posher coffin and a limousine for the family.

-The Coop Gold Funeral Plan. £3,899.
+The Co-op Gold Funeral Plan. £3,999.*

 Adds a posher coffin and a second limousine.